Student-Centered Course Scheduling: Removing Hidden Barriers to Student Success

 Results from the Pilot

-From 2022–2024, AASCU worked with 11 regional public universities in an earlier pilot project to test and refine this approach.
+From 2022–2024, AASCU worked with 11 regional public universities in a pilot project to test and refine this approach.
 The results were clear: smarter course scheduling leads to faster student progress and higher completion.

 12%